 Social media is an easy and cheap way to promote your firm’s educational content to a large audience.
-You might link to a webinar on Twitter or share a tutorial blog post on LinkedIn.
-LinkedIn Groups are a particularly effective way to connect the right audience with the right piece of content, connecting a target industry with information that is relevant to them.
+You might link to a webinar on Twitter or share an insightful blog post on LinkedIn.

 This is an important role that social media plays in a wider content marketing strategy – helping to get the word out.
 Social media is one vehicle by which new audiences may arrive at your content.
 If you create something that really helps people in your target audience, they’ll share it with their own friends and colleagues – and help attract new visitors to your content.

 However, make sure to balance self-promotion (“Read our new blog post!”) with promotion of others – sharing relevant and educational content from other industry players.
 On social media, you should observe what is called the “80/20 rule”: 80% of your activity is engagement with others’ content, and 20% is promoting your own content.

 6. Social media drives traffic to your firm’s website – and helps increase conversions.